rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"It is not the possession of truth, but the success which attends the seeking after it, that enriches the seeker and brings happiness to him."</i>
+<i>"Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful."</i>
 <br>
-<b>- Max Planck</b>
+<b>- Albert Schweitzer</b>
 </blockquote>
 </p>